 - Remove from oven, sprinkle with a pinch of salt.
 You can eat them warm or once cooled.

 - *The cook time will vary depending on the thickness of the sweet potato slices.
-Since the oven is at such a low temperature, you can check the sweet potatoes every 20 minutes or so (after the 2.5 hours) and continue to cook them until they are cooked all the way through and at desired texture.
+Since the oven is at such a low temperature, you can check the sweet potatoes every 30 minutes or so (after the 2.5 hours) and continue to cook them until they are cooked all the way through and at desired texture.
 The thinner chips were done at 2.5 hours and I cooked the thicker chips up to 5 hours.
 They will be SUPER crunchy, not chewy, when done.

 What’s your favorite flavor of chip?
 Do you prefer kettle cooked or regular chips?